Macroeconomic Overview

 Thangamayil Jewellery Limited has a jewellery retail-based information technology savvy department deploying the best retail solutions in the market to enhance, develop, support and maintain our retail business activity across all our showrooms

-of selling 22kt gold ornaments, silver articles, diamond and platinum jewels.
-The in-store experience to a customer is to view more variety ornaments on every online visit (not a confined catalogue) with the store price.
+Thangamayil jewellery E-commerce is a first of its kind in online jewellery retail segment with an in-store experience of selling 22kt gold ornaments, silver articles, diamond and platinum jewels.
+The in-store experience to a customer is to view more variety ornaments on every online visit {not a confined catalogue) with the store price.
 The ornaments are real photographed pictures with exact product details and real time priced based on the market rate of gold and silver.

 Human resources & industrial relations

-The Companys Human Resources philosophy is to establish and build a strong performance and competency driven culture with greater sense of accountability and responsibility.
+The Companys Human Resources philosophy is to establish and buiid a strong performance and competency driven culture with greater sense of accountability and responsibility.
 The Company has taken pragmatic steps for strengthening organizational competency through involvement and development of employees as well as installing effective systems for improving the productivity, equality and accountability at functional levels.

-With the changing and turbulent business scenario, the Companys basic focus is to upgrade the skill and knowledge level of the existing human assets to the required level by providing appropriate leadership at all levels motivating
+With the changing and turbulent business scenario, the Companys basic focus is to upgrade the skill and knowledge level of the existing human assets to the required level by providing appropriate leadership at all levels motivating them to face the hard facts of business, inculcating the attitude for speed of action and taking responsibilities.

 In order to keep the employees skill, knowledge and business facilities updated, ongoing in house and external training is provided to the employees at all levels.
 The effort to rationalize and streamline the work force is a continuous process.
 The industrial relations scenario remained harmonious throughout the year.